Hybrid Training for Vision-Language-Action Models: Preliminaries

 In addition to predicting actions, thinking VLAs, like ECoT \citep{zawalski24ecot}, also generate intermediate language outputs.
 These reasonings are expressed as thoughts $\tau$ in language form, predicted by the model.
 Generally, thoughts include information about the overall plan of action, the current subtask to execute, the location of objects in the image, or the direction of the agent's ongoing motion \citep{zawalski24ecot}.
 Thinking VLA models are trained to predicts the joint probability distribution over actions and thoughts: $p(a_t, \tau_t|x_t, l) = p_\theta(a_t|x_t, l, \tau_t)p_\theta(\tau_t|x_t,l)$.

 Thinking VLAs learn a single set of parameters $\theta$ to predict both actions and thoughts.
 Hierarchical VLAs \citep{shi2025hirobot, nvidia2025gr00tn1} use a two-level hierarchy of models, where one model provides an actionable language instruction for solving the task, while the second model executes the plan.
+By treating high-level plans and thoughts interchangeably, action prediction in hierarchical VLAs can be modelled as: $p(a_t, \tau_t|x_t, l) = p_{\theta_l}(a_t|x_t, \tau_t)\mkern5mu p_{\theta_h}(\tau_t|x_t, l)$, where $\theta_h$ denotes the parameters of the ``high-level" model and $\theta_l$ of the ``low-level" model.